San Julian, Eastern Samar: History

 The Parish/Township of San Julian owes its origin to the Pre-Spanish settlement of Libas.
-When the Jesuits started evangelizing the inhabitants on the eastern littoral of Samar Island in early 17th century.
+When the Jesuits started evangelizing the inhabitants on the eastern littoral of Samar Island in the early 17th century.
 Libas was already a small settlement, although the term village could not be applied to it.
 The houses were far removed from each other and the place was without street.
 It was simply a group of houses dotted near the mouth of Libas river.
 The inhabitants, whom from time to time the Jesuits from Sulat gathered at a makeshift chapel for worship and the doctrina were engaged in farming and fishing.

-The establishment of LIbas in 1781 as a village was largely the work of a Franciscan parish priest of Sulat, Fr.
+The establishment of Libas in 1781 as a village was largely the work of a Franciscan parish priest of Sulat, Fr.
 Melchor Claver.
 Through his effort, a church was constructed and houses were gathered around it.
 He directed the construction of a casa tribunal, a cemetery, and a rectory (convento).
 On July 4, 1863, Libas was separated from Sulat politically and ecclesiastically, and as it already had enough population and revenues to support a priest, was erected into a diocesan parish on August 25, 1871.

 The new parish included the vistas (barrios) of nonoc, the patron of which was St. Pascual Baylon, Simangan, dedicated to St. John the Baptist, and Pagbabangnan, placed under the protection of St. Francis of Assisi.
 The first parish priest was a diocesan, Fr.
 Pedro Baul, who was assigned in Guiuan from 1865 to 1866.
-Tradition has it that he was a pastor of LIbas from 1871 to 1874.
+Tradition has it that he was a pastor of Libas from 1871 to 1874.
 The seat of the parish was, of course, Libas, with a wooden church dedicated to Our Lady of Sorrows.
 In 1865, the whole parish and town had a population of 2,940, and a total of 835 tributes.
 It also had an escuela de premer esdenanza (roughly a primary school) located at the parish seat.
 Its big church bell was acquired in 1885.

 When commerce in Samar Island improved in the late 19th century, the priest and the people recognized that the location of the town placed it in an economic disadvantage.
 In 1886, during the incumbency of Don Granizo Calim as gobernadorcillo, when the town had a total 3,645 population, and the people were already part of the inter-town commerce, Fr.
 Julian Diaz, the parish priest, proposed that the poblacion be transferred to the visita of Nonoc largely for economic reason.

 Having been seconded by the majority of the principales (town's leading men), the proposition for the transfer of poblacion, after much deliberation, was locally approved on April 7, 1886.
 With the stamp of approval by the governador general in Manila, with the assistance of the Gobernador Politico-Militar Don Pelayo Echacon y Lopez, the transfer became effective on August 14, 1887.